Sacramento City Council Member

 Year Graduated: 2011

-Steve Hansen had little intention of practicing law when he entered Pacific McGeorge School of Law.
+Steve Hansen had little intention of practicing law when he entered McGeorge School of Law.
 Hansen, '11, had five years of public policy work when he started attending McGeorge.

 He always wanted to use the law as a tool for social change.